Posted On:

 AI Principles can inform your policies, governance structures and processes.
 It’s critical to publish your AI Principles to employees, third parties and other stakeholders.

-AI Principles are foundational to AI governance.
 They are also foundational to Responsible and Trustworthy AI.
 They should guide decision-making at all levels of your organization in ways that ensure everyone is leveraging the innovative potential of AI while at the same time protecting shareholder value from risk and failures.

 AI Principles can inform your policies, governance structures and processes.
 It’s critical to publish your AI Principles to employees, third parties and other stakeholders.
 Sharing and training on these principles will help your organization govern the use of AI internally.
-Use examples to drive the intent behind a principle home.
+Use examples to drive the intent behind a principal home.
 Answer the questions, ‘what is this’, ‘why have this? and ‘how do we do this’?

 How Does Responsible AI Relate to Trustworthy AI?